ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

  # Updates

-The Python has been updated to be compatible with the recent changes in the Landlab version.
+The Python code has been updated to be compatible with the recent changes in the Landlab version.

 # Contact Us